Cody Gakpo: Personal life

 Gakpo is a Pentecostal Christian.
 He has said, "I try to read the Bible every day, I pray every day, I like to go to church, and I read many books about the faith".
+During the 2022 FIFA World Cup, along with Memphis Depay, he led a Bible study for fifteen other Dutch teammates.

+He welcomed his first child, a boy born in April 2025 with his partner Noa van der Bij.